jcuencagento/donkey-code/README.md

 </p>

-🏋🏼‍♂️ Trained for this with basic [Code Me Fast](https://github.com/jcuencagento/code-me-fast/).
+🏋🏼‍♂️ Trained for this with basic web [Code Me Fast](https://code-me-fast.vercel.app/).

+🪧 Coded that in this GitHub project [Code Me Fast code](https://github.com/jcuencagento/code-me-fast/)

 🧠 Inspired by [MonkeyType](https://monkeytype.com/).